cryptocatalog/ultimate-crypto-comparison/README.md

 - State of development
 - Security issues of the libraries

-## Contributing
+## Adding a new library

-Contributing is easy:
+Adding a new library is easy:

 1. Open a pull-request
 2. Define a library